izaakm/hazenlab-qiime2phylo/README.md

 Purpose: to read qiime2 exported files into phyloseq for use with R

-Step 1: use "export from qiime2" to export otu.tsv, taxonomy.tsv, and tree.nwk
+Step 1: use "export from qiime2" to export otu.tsv, taxonomy.tsv, and tree.nwk \n
 step 2: read files into R for use with qimme2phylo step 3: run qiime2phylo function step 4: continue analysis with phyloseq